e-puck2/Create_Eclipse_e-puck2/Windows_32bits/Installation Stuff/ReadMe.txt

-**To use, simply place the folder Eclipse_Mobots where you want.
+**To use, simply place the folder Eclipse_e-puck2 where you want.
 It's just needed to have no space in the names of the parents folders.

-Example : 	C:\epfl_stuff\Eclipse_mobots	OK
+Example : 	C:\epfl_stuff\Eclipse_e-puck2	OK

-		C:\epfl stuff\Eclipse_mobots	NOT OK
+		C:\epfl stuff\Eclipse_e-puck2	NOT OK

-Next you can create a shortcut of Eclipse_Mobots.exe if you want.
+Next you can create a shortcut of Eclipse_e-puck2.exe if you want.